TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 Over the last year, various state management techniques were proposed.

-The Flutter team and community have not (yet) settled on a single “go-to” solution.
+The Flutter team and community have not (yet) settled on a single "go-to" solution.

 This makes sense, because different apps have different requirements.
-And choosing the most appropriate technique depends on what we’re trying to build.
+And choosing the most appropriate technique depends on what we're trying to build.

 Truth be told, some state management techniques have proven very popular.